Positivity Project family Information

 What is The Positivity Project?

-The Positivity Project is a 501c3 non-profit organization dedicated to helping America’s youth build stronger relationships by recognizing the character strengths in themselves and others.
-Their vision is to create citizens and leaders who will enhance our communities and country by internalizing the belief that “Other People Matter.”
+The Positivity Project (P2) is dedicated to empowering America’s youth to build positive relationships by recognizing the character strengths in themselves and others.
+Their vision is to help schools and families cultivate citizens and leaders who will enhance our communities and country.
 Positive psychology’s scientifically validated 24 character strengths serve as its foundation.
 Positive psychology teaches that people have all 24 strengths within them – and that character is not just skills or behaviors, but rather an intrinsic part of each of us.

-The project will help educators instill vocabulary and the meaning of the strengths through explicit teaching of each strength for 10 minutes per day.
-Schools will dedicate 1-2 weeks to each strength to help students understand them through definition, examples, discussions, and exercises.
+The project will help educators instill vocabulary and the meaning of the strengths through explicit teaching of each strength for 15 minutes per day.
+Schools will dedicate one week to each strength to help students understand them through definition, examples, discussions, and exercises.
 Schools and educators are encouraged to tailor the materials for their own best use, as they know their students and curriculum better than anyone else.

 What are the benefits of implementing The Positivity Project?

-The Positivity Project ideals evolve throughout a student’s whole school career.
+P2 ideals evolve throughout a student’s whole school career.
 The 24 character strengths develop and gain more meaning for students as they grow.
 Once students learn the meaning of each strength and what it looks like, they can then be embedded into the curriculum in every subject area.
-The character strengths become a part of a common language and they will see them in everything that they do.
+The character strengths become a part of a common vocabulary and they will see them in everything that they do.

 Positive character strengths can and should be acknowledged in the classroom, as it gives students a richer understanding of what the character strength looks like in their peer group.
 Students understand that they have their own “Super Power” and they will be acknowledged and valued for their own character strengths.